gpbenton/engMQTTClient/README.md

     unit_of_measurement: "°C"

 ```
+An larger example of a HomeAssistant package for an eTRV  is shown in the Wiki.

 ## License
 This code is published under the MIT License.
 The last paragraph is important.
 If running this code causes your device to fail, I'm not responsible.